 - Meeting with a college financial aid officer and/or admissions rep

-I’d like to share with you a true story of a real scholarship competition participant and exactly what the student’s parents experienced on that exciting day of competition.
+I’d like to share with you a true story of an actual scholarship competition participant and exactly what the student’s parents experienced on that exciting day of competition.

 This is from the mom’s point of view:

-The night before the competition, which was for a full-ride scholarship at the university my son had his heart set on going to, I advised him to get his dress clothes ready to wear for the next morning.
+The night before the competition, which was for a full-ride scholarship at the university my son had his heart set on going to, I advised him to get his dress clothes ready to wear for the following day.

 He balked, looked at me as though I had lost my mind, and questioned why he would need to wear nice clothes to the competition.